8 Ways to Naturally Reduce Stress

 People everywhere are experiencing stress like never before.
 A 2017 Gallup poll revealed that 79% of Americans feel stress sometimes or frequently during their day.
 Worse yet, it’s estimated that one-third of all Americans have had an illness primarily caused by stress.
 Add to this a pandemic, and stress levels go off the rails!

-Being stressed out takes a serious toll on our quality of life – compromising our health, happiness and longevity.
-It zaps our energy and focus, increases our anxiety, depletes our body’s ability to protect itself, disturbs our personal relationships, and causes challenges at work.
-Stress also disrupts our foundational systems of health including our immunity, cardiovascular, neurological, gastrointestinal, metabolic, and psychological well-being.
+Being stressed out can take a serious toll on our quality of life, including impacts on our health, happiness and longevity.
+It often zaps our energy and focus, robs our sense of wellbeing, disturbs our personal relationships, and causes challenges at work.
+Stress can manifest throughout our foundational systems of health with a negative ripple effect on our cardiovascular, neurological, gastrointestinal, metabolic, and psychological wellness.

 The good news is that there are many ways to combat and relieve stress.
 Here are some of the most effective ways to get back into emotional, mental and physical balance.